-- Complete all degree requirements for both the bachelor’s degree and the master’s degree with a minimum two-thirds of the units required for the master’s degree at or above the 500 level
+- Progressive degree program students must fulfill all specified degree requirements for both the bachelor’s degree and the master’s degree with a minimum two-thirds of the units required for the master’s degree at or above the

-Please visit Progressive Degree Frequently Asked Questions for additional information about applying,
+Visit Progressive Degree Frequently Asked Questions for additional information about applying.